 As the sole nonprofit food distributor located in Pierce County, many food programs are soley dependent on EFN for food.
 The majority of food is donated by large corporations such as Fred Meyer, Carolina Logistics, QFC and SuperValu, but EFN also acts as a Sub-Distributing Agency (SDA) for the USDA Commodity Food Program and purchases over $500,000 in food from its general operating budget and designated accounts.

-Services and Programs The Emergency Food Network (EFN) operates four distinct programs: 1) the Distribution Center, 2) the Mother Earth Farm 3) the Orchard and 4) the Gleaning Project.
+Services and Programs The Emergency Food Network (EFN) operates two distinct programs: 1) the Distribution Center, and 2) the Mother Earth Farm Programs incubated and supported by EFN include the Orchard and the Gleaning Project.
 The 20,000 square foot Distribution Center is located in Lakewood and is the agency’s storage, distribution, and administrative center.
 We host our Repack Project in this Distribution Center.
 The Mother Earth Farm is an 8-acre organic farm located in Orting that yields more than 150,000 pounds of fresh produce annually.
 Started in 2006, the 13-acre Orchard in Roy has 308 apple and plum trees that will provide a sustainable supply of fresh fruit for food banks.

 Clients Served The Emergency Food Network serves 67 feeding programs in Pierce County who in turn serve a diverse population of low-income clients.
 Of the more than 115,000 visits from individuals seeking emergency food assistance each month in the county, 99% fall below national poverty guidelines.
 More than half are children and seniors and almost half are families with at least one adult working.
 Hunger is rarely an isolated issue and usually is a symptom of a larger problem impacting an individual’s ability to gain and maintain an adequate level of economic security.
 Since 1996, EFN has made a commitment to developing programs that not only provide wholesome food to those in need, but also offer opportunities to develop basic work skills in a supportive environment.